Wildlife of Panama

 Deposit: $2000

-Classroom Session: We will spend a full day in a classroom session discussing the important photographic concepts needed to take full advantage of this workshop.
-From low light photography to mastering birds in flight, this classroom session is designed to insure that each participant is fully prepared for the opportunities to come.
+Classroom Session: We spend a full day in a classroom session discussing the important photographic concepts needed to take full advantage of this workshop.
+From low light photography to mastering birds in flight, this classroom session is designed to ensure that each participant is fully prepared for the opportunities to come.
 This one day will completely change your success rate for the entire workshop.

 Physical Difficulty: Moderate – because of heat and humidity of the tropics

-Skill Level: Beginner to Advance
+Skill Level: Beginner to Advanced

-Lodging: All lodging is included.
+Lodging: All lodging is included

 Local Flights: Included